NamilD/Nakuma-Player/README.md

 Just download the code and run index.html

-Note that the version 2.0 supports only for mp3 and mp4 files.Enjoy!
+Version 3.0 supports for mp3 and mp4 files.Enjoy!

 Bootstrap is used to build the user interface, check out <http://getbootstrap.com>!